viper-adnan/Warez/README.md

 - [KStreaming](https://anonym.to/?https://www.k-streaming.tv/) - (FR) - Film Streaming et Série Streaming Gratuit.
 - [LookMovie](https://anonym.to/?https://lookmovie.ag/) - (`needs adblocker`) - Watch Movies and TV Shows for Free in 1080p and 720p.
 New Movies and Episodes are added every hour.
 - [MKVHub](https://anonym.to/?https://www.mkvhub.com/) - MkvHub is the best website to download high-quality 720p, 1080p WEB-DL HDRip BluRay Movies and TV Shows with Single Direct Download Link.
-- [Nox](https://anonym.to/?https://nox.tv/) - (Ger) - Filme, HD-Filme, 3D-Filme, Serien und Spiele - News.
+- [Nox](https://anonym.to/?https://nox.tv/) - (`GER`) - Filme, HD-Filme, 3D-Filme, Serien und Spiele - News.
 Reporters Without Borders.
 - [PelisPedia](https://anonym.to/?https://www.pelispedia.tv/) - (es-do) - Movies & TV Shows.
 - [Qwemovies](https://anonym.to/?https://www3.qwemovies.com/) - Watch HD Movies Online For Free and Download the latest movies without Registration at qwemovies.to.
 - [Rainierland](https://anonym.to/?https://rainierland.is/) - Official home of rainierland - no ads and only good movies.